Julio-Cesar-PC/Julio-Cesar-PC/README.md

   - I like to watch movies and play games 🎬 🎮

-  - i'm learning French 🟦⬜🟥
+  - i'm learning PHP Laravel 📚

   - Music nerd 🤓